thymikee/jest-preset-angular/README.md

 ### Allow vendor libraries like jQuery, etc...

 The same like normal Jest configuration, you can load jQuery in your Jest setup file.
-For example your Jest setup file is `setupJest.ts` you can declare jQuery:
+For example your Jest setup file is `setup-jest.ts` you can declare jQuery:

 ```js
 window.$ = require('path/to/jquery');